 - Reducing asthma symptoms

 Up to 80% of patients in the double-blind randomized study who received dupilumab were able to reduce oral steroids by half (50% were completely steroid-free).

-At this time, biologic agents Nucala, Fasenra, and dupilumab are recommended for patients 12 years of age and older.
+At this time, the newer biologic agents Nucala, Fasenra, and dupilumab are recommended for patients 12 years of age and older.
+Xolair is approved for children age 6 and older.
 These groundbreaking new treatments are providing exciting results in asthma control, as well as insight into the physiological elements and mechanics of the disease.